Marin Petkov (basketball)

-Marin Petkov (born February 20, 2003) is a Macedonian professional basketball player for MZT Skopje of Macedonian First League.
+Marin Petkov (born February 20, 2003) is a Macedonian professional basketball player who last played for MZT Skopje of Macedonian First League.

 Professional career

 On July 29, 2023, he signed for MZT Skopje.
 On November 14, 2023, he made his debut for MZT in ABA League Second Division, he achieved for 7 minutes, 3 points, in the game against KK Kansai Helios Domžale.